- Jul 11, 2025

 How to reach:

-Pilgrims can visit the Kedarnath temple in Sawan via Air, Road, and Train.
+Pilgrims can visit the Kedarnath temple during Sawan by air, Road, or train.

 See also: 15 famous temples in Hyderabad

-Mahakaleshwar Temple is recognised and popular as the only one Jyotirlinga facing South among twelve Jyotirlinga due to which the temple is also called Dakshinmukhi Jyotirlinga.
-It is a tremendously powerful and spiritual temple appreciated for its unique Bhasma Aarti ritual, where priests worship Lord Shiva with sacred ash every early morning.
+Mahakaleshwar Temple is recognised as the only Jyotirlinga facing South among the twelve Jyotirlingas, hence it is also called the Dakshinmukhi Jyotirlinga.
+It is a tremendously powerful and spiritual temple, renowned for its unique Bhasma Aarti ritual, in which priests worship Lord Shiva with sacred ash every early morning.
 It is believed that the temple is entrenched because Lord Shiva protected the city from the Demon called Dushana.
 Lord Shiva is recognised as Mahakal, the lord of time and death.

-Location: inside Mahankal Mandir, Jaisinghpura, Ujjain, Madhya Pradesh.
+Location: inside Mahakal Mandir, Jaisinghpura, Ujjain, Madhya Pradesh.

 How to reach: